mikersays/chatty/README.md

 # Simple GPT-4 Chatbot

 This project provides a simple command-line interface for interacting with OpenAI's GPT-4 model.
-It includes a spinning cursor animation to indicate that the AI is processing your input and saves the conversation to a text file on your desktop.
+It references previous messages to continue conversations.

 ## Prerequisites